10 tips for sticking with your health kick

 1. Plan ahead

 Not being organised is a foolproof way to sabotage your healthy lifestyle.
 If you come home from work, tired and hungry, to an empty fridge, chances are you'll order in, or graze your way through the evening.
 To stay on track during a busy week, plan your meals in advance.
 Batch cook on the weekend for easy lunches and dinners (check out these recipe ideas from Hugh).
-Have some go to recipes that can be made with store cupboard ingredients for those days when things don’t go to plan (eggs are great for this).
-To eat sensibly at restaurants, scan the menu in advance and decide what you'll order before you even get there.
+Have some recipes that can be made with store cupboard ingredients for those days when things don’t go to plan (eggs are great for this).

 2. Don’t let yourself get too hungry

 Letting yourself get overly hungry makes it all too easy to grab whatever food is nearby.
-Eat three well-balanced meals each day, starting with breakfast.
-Skipping breakfast or lunch – or eating too little early in the day – can trigger hunger and cravings later on.
-Don’t be scared of feeling hungry if you are eating 3 meals a day your next meal isn’t far away.
+Skipping meals can trigger hunger and cravings later on.
+Don’t be scared of feeling hungry, if you are eating three meals a day your next meal isn’t far away.
 In fact, it’s importance to recognise and accept the feeling of hunger from time to time; you don’t always need to rush to “fill the gap” but it is important that you don't skip meals.
 And keep hydrated with plenty of water - it can also help manage hunger.

 3. Stay accountable